KhronosGroup/ANARI-SDK/README.md

 The regression test binary used to render the test scenes without a window (results saved out as PNG images) uses the same mechanisms as the viewer to select/override which library is loaded at runtime.

+### Using the provided ExampleDevice implementation

+The [example device implementation](examples/example_device) is provided as a starting point for users exploring the SDK and implementors to see how the API might be implemented.
+It currently uses OpenMP multi-threading for simplicity and is not built to be a robust and fast rendering engine.
+Users should look to use hardware-optimized ANARI implementations which are shipped independently from the SDK.